DevOluwapelumi/TheEvent-Stream-Website/Readme.txt

 Contributing:
 We welcome contributions from the community to make this Event Stream Website even better.
 If you'd like to contribute, please follow our Contribution Guidelines.

+License:
+This project is licensed under the MIT License.

+Authors:

+[DevOluwapelumi]